AJRubio-Montero/o3api/docs/source/o3ascode.rst

 plots
 =========================

-Description of the O3as classes to extact data for plotting:
+O3as helper classes to extact data for plotting:

 .. automodule:: o3as.plots
    :members: